RyuNen344/AutoMuttonRecipe/README.md

 AutoMuttonRecipe
 ====

-AutoMuttonRecipe is A TypeSafe DSL & Pure Kotlin Finite State Machine (FSM) implementation, inspired by [Tinder/StateMachine](https://github.com/Tinder/StateMachine).
+**AutoMuttonRecipe** is a type-safe DSL and pure Kotlin Finite State Machine (FSM) implementation, inspired by [Tinder/StateMachine](https://github.com/Tinder/StateMachine).

 ## Features
 ### TypeSafe DSL
-TODO: write this section
 AutoMuttonRecipe provides a type-safe DSL for defining state transitions and effects.

-### Coroutine Friendly
-TODO: write this section
-AutoMuttonRecipe is designed to work with Kotlin Coroutines.
-You can handle side effects with `EffectHandle` and `CoroutineScope`.
+If you define an invalid state transition, the compiler will raise an error, ensuring robust state management.

+### Atomic State Transition
+AutoMuttonRecipe uses `kotlinx.coroutines.flow.StateFlow` to manage states, guaranteeing atomic state transitions.
+If actions are dispatched in unexpected states, they will be ignored, preventing unintended behavior.

 ### Lightweight and Supports Multiplatform
-TODO: write this section
-AutoMuttonRecipe is a lightweight library and supports multiplatform projects.
+AutoMuttonRecipe is a lightweight library designed for multiplatform projects.

 ## Installation
 ### Maven